puy4/CS1XA3/Project02/README.md

 # My Simple Website

-A simple that contains a calculator and a calorie intake calculator
+A simple website that contains a calculator and a calorie intake calculator

 ## How to find the apps?